Arctic Easter Parade

 Day 5:

-Sailing among Icebergs (Optional)
+Sailing among Icebergs (add-on)

 Almost all visitors to Ilulissat choose to try this boat trip between icebergs at least once.
 Every day, more than 40 million tonnes of ice flow from Ilulissat Glacier into the ice fjord.
 The result is huge icebergs.